devsnek/fused/README.md

   },
 };

-f.add('/static', {
+// these options are much more powerful but more on that later f.add('/static', {
   type: 'file',
   content: 'some static content',
-  // mode is much more powerful than just perms but more on that later
-  mode: defaultPerms,
+  mode: defaultMode,
 });

 let pings = 0;